eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/library.md

 With our library control, users can upload their own pictures, take photo with their webcam or pick from one of our selected photos.
 As a developer, you can also make use of our API to provide your own set of photos that the user can pick from.

-# Specifying a custom library provider
+## Specifying a custom library provider

-## Building your own provider

 The Provider class is the data manager for our library feature.
 Extend this class in order to load data from an external source or provide a fixed set of images.
 Your custom provider needs to implement two categories: `getCategories` and `searchImages(query)` which will be invoked by our UI.
 Please note that these methods are asynchronous and must return a Promise.

----

 ```js
 import { LibraryProvider, LibraryCategory, LibraryImage } from 'photoeditorsdk'